 This course builds on the foundational knowledge provided in MAST-111 and provides students with a more in-depth understanding of the administrative aspects of working in a medical office environment.
 Students will learn the medical assistant's role in medical records management using paper and electronic formats.
 The course provides an introduction to health insurance programs, health care billing systems, medical office bookkeeping systems, and banking services.
 Students will engage in job preparation activities such as job search, completing applications, creating a resume, and mock interviews.

-Prerequisites: MAST-100, MAST-101, MAST-111, and MAST-115
+Lecture: 2 hours per week Lab: 3 hours per week Prerequisites: MAST-100, MAST-101 and MAST-111